 Council's planning and development controls can be established to ensure new developments are sustainable and 'future-proofed'.
 In NSW, local governments are prevented from mandating residential building performance beyond the level specified under BASIX.
-However, there are provisions for Council to collaborate with DPE and developer stakeholders to deliver higher BASIX outcomes through either directly changing the BASIX targets for the Inner West LGA or through voluntary incentives.
+However, there are options for Council to collaborate with DPE and developer stakeholders to deliver higher BASIX outcomes through either directly changing the BASIX targets for the Inner West LGA or through voluntary incentives.

 - 1. Develop a business case for increased building performance targets analyse local and regional building performance data (e.g. BASIX data).
 Understand the impact and cost of emerging technologies and their potential to deliver higher building performance targets, including increased solar PV uptake in new dwellings. - 2.
-Collaborate with DP&E to establish regionally specific targets for the Inner West for example, Northern Beaches Council and the City of Parramatta are developing regionally specific targets for the proposed Ingleside and Camellia developments, respectively. - 3.
-Explore incentives and other mechanisms to deliver net zero buildings explore the potential for incentives and other mechanisms to offset the cost of designing and constructing a sustainable building and provide for meaningful environmental outcomes.
-Such mechanisms include Voluntary Planning Agreements and Floorspace Bonuses. - 4.
-Review planning controls review planning controls with the aim of improving the environmental performance of new buildings.
-The review will depend on the effectiveness of the business case for increased BASIX targets (as per action 1). - 5.
-Track & monitor program performance the effectiveness of the new building standards must be constantly monitored, reviewed and updated as needed.
-The tracking of BASIX data, for example, can lead to frequent updates of BASIX targets towards BASIX Energy 100 (or a net zero emissions outcome).
+Collaborate with stakeholders including DPE to establish regionally specific targets for the Inner West - for example, Northern Beaches Council and the City of Parramatta are collaborating with the DPE to develop regionally specific targets for the proposed Ingleside and Camellia developments, respectively. - 3.
+Explore incentives and other mechanisms to deliver net zero buildings initiatives to offset the cost of designing and constructing a sustainable building and provide meaningful environmental outcomes.
+Such mechanisms include Voluntary Planning Agreements. - 4.
+Review planning controls with the aim of improving the environmental performance of new buildings based on the business case for increased new build targets (as per action 1). - 5.
+Track & monitor program performance Council must track and monitor the environmental performance of new buildings.
+This will enable Council to validate and update its building performance standards to reflect industry's appetite for sustainability.